gmateesc/AlgorithmsDataStructures/PatternSearch/README.md

 ### Decoupling the application from the service implementation

-I used the dependency injection pattern to allow applications to use other implementations of the pattern search servuce than the class _PatternSearchMapServiceJavaDB<K,V>_ that I provided.
+I used the dependency injection pattern to allow applications to use other implementations of the pattern search service than the class _PatternSearchMapServiceJavaDB<K,V>_ that I provided.